rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 the European Union, Brazil, India, Japan, and other countries, the CCPA will have far more impact across state jurisdictions, reaching companies around the world.
-Achieving compliance is important and will save your company a lot of money, time, and reputation.
-To be compliant with these regulations can be a hard work to achieve, you need to be able to identify content related to a data subject, classify and protect consumer data, and sometimes even delete upon request.
+Achieving compliance is important and will save your company money, time, and a potentially negative reputation.
+To comply with these regulations can be a hard work to achieve, you need to be able to identify content related to a data subject, classify and protect consumer data, and sometimes even delete upon request.
 But there is some light at the end of the tunnel, if you get your